texfaq/texfaq.github.io/FAQ-texthings.md

 Some executables combine the features of multiple enhanced TeX
-engines: for example, `pdftex` now (in current distributions) offers both PDFTeX and &epsilon;-TeX extensions into a single executable This executable may be offered with a LaTeX format (as `latex` or `pdflatex`) or with a Plain TeX format
+engines: for example, `pdftex` now (in current distributions) offers both pdfTeX and &epsilon;-TeX extensions into a single executable This executable may be offered with a LaTeX format (as `latex` or `pdflatex`) or with a Plain TeX format
 (as `pdftex`).  (`Tex` remains with an unadorned